 It’s no coincidence that the three steps I’ve chosen also happen to be the first three in Pat’s book.
 Before even starting to think about habit loops, triggers and environmental design, it’s crucial that you get a new habit – any good habit, really – up and running with the least effort.
 The rest is a downhill race, with all the remaining steps aiming to make your habit easier to do consistently.

 At heart, habit change is quite a simple process.
 Patrik delivers a step-by-step process for just that, but then goes much further, giving you backups upon backups.
 Thanks to the many layers of extra security he provides, his book helps aspiring beginners and pro’s in behavior change alike.
 You can take just the bare minimum of steps needed or add on more to increase your chances of success.

-All in all, this is the most action-oriented habit book I’ve read so far, thanks to its simplicity and uncluttered-ness.
+All in all, The Habit Blueprint is the most action-oriented habit book I’ve read so far, thanks to its simplicity and uncluttered-ness.
 It’s a short, but powerful read.
-I can’t imagine a better way of spending $2.99.
+I can’t imagine a better way of spending $4.99.